big-unibo/llm4dfm-develop/README.md

 If not specified, optional parameters are read by configuration files instead, all **except** dir_label, that in place of automatic run is generated if not given.

 Example of run:
-`poetry poe automatic_run 1 sql rq3-alg-base gpt "1 2 3 4 5 6 7 8 9" gpt4o test-after-poetry`
+`poetry poe automatic_run 1 sql rq3-alg-base gpt "1 2 3 4 5 6 7 8 9" gpt4o example`
 `./resources/automatic-run.sh 1 sql rq3-alg-base gpt "1 2 3 4 5 6 7 8 9" gpt4o example`

 Output: